Jordan-McGhee/swolemates_v2/work-tracker.md

 - Users can still access private profile despite backend supposed to block it.
 FIX THIS!!!!
 - Sometimes firebase throws error saying the user needs a recent login?
 FIX THIS!!!!
     - Deleting account doesn't work because of this
-- Add view to tie user info together in profile view (number of workouts, posts, friends, groups)
-- View for user posts/workouts in order with ability to remove either for different views on frontend

 Working On:
 - Adding create post component that allows user to attach workouts and images